The RareTunes FAQ

 Can I use tracks from RareTunes in my CD, video, film, TV, radio, animation or multimedia project?

 Yes, but only if it is a non-commercial project.
 If your work is to be broadcast, offered for sale or otherwise part of a commercial initiative, for most tracks, you will require to obtain the permission of the owners who may apply terms and conditions on agreed arrangements for their use.
+Similarly, you should not rebuild or remix a recording without the owner’s permission.
+Where this is granted an appropriate acknowledgement is expected.
+RareTunes material has already been used by agreement for broadcast, computer games and exhibition purposes.

 How can I cite material in RareTunes in my dissertation, essay or published writing?